ScooterDelta/react-vite-federation-playground/README.md

 ### Routing

 - Routing is defined by submodules / MFE Applications, and is loaded via the `routes` file.
-  - **NOTE** Conflicting routes will not be loaded, only the first will be loaded (if an MFE is misconfigured, it will not load).
+  - **NOTE** Conflicting routes will not be loaded, only the first will be loaded (if an MFE is misconfigured, it will not load)
+- Lazy Evaluation of sub-routes within applications is currently unsupported
+  - Since the application routes need to be loaded when `remoteEntry.js` is initialized
+  - This can be mitigated by lazy-loading the micro app sub routes only when that application is loaded (otherwise keep as is)